State of the Planet

 News from the Columbia Climate School

-Alumni Spotlight: A Journey from Climate Conservation to Corporate Consulting
+Alumni Spotlight: A Journey From Climate Conservation to Corporate Consulting

 Alicia Kurnia Liono began her career in wildlife conservation, working with organizations like the Zoological Society of London and the World Wildlife Fund.
-But after exploring her options and meeting some financial decision-makers who were involved with environmental conservation, Kurnia Liono decide to transition to consulting and sustainable finance; she became a fellow for organizations such as the Sustainable Finance Initiative, KPMG, 17 Asset Management and AccountAbility.
+But after exploring her options and meeting some financial decision-makers who were involved with environmental conservation, Liono decided to transition to consulting and sustainable finance; she became a fellow for organizations such as the Sustainable Finance Initiative, KPMG, 17 Asset Management and AccountAbility.

 Woman in striped shirt smiles against green backdrop